microsoft/azure_arc/azure_arc_servers_jumpstart/docs/onboard_server_win.md

 * Create Azure Service Principal (SP)

-    To connect a server to Azure Arc, an Azure Service Principal assigned with the "Contributor" role is required.
+    To connect a server to Azure Arc, an Azure Service Principal assigned with the "Azure Connected Machine Onboarding" role is required.
 To create it, login to your Azure account run the below command (this can also be done in [Azure Cloud Shell](https://shell.azure.com/)).

     ```bash
     az login
-    az ad sp create-for-rbac -n "<Unique SP Name>" --role contributor
+    az ad sp create-for-rbac -n "<Unique SP Name>" --role "Azure Connected Machine Onboarding"
     ```

     For example:

-    ```az ad sp create-for-rbac -n "http://AzureArcServers" --role contributor```
+    ```az ad sp create-for-rbac -n "http://AzureArcServers" --role "Azure Connected Machine Onboarding"```

     Output should look like this: